ABOUT KITSAULT »

 in, especially the media, and Kitsault became the town that

-There is 2.4 kilometres of waterfront teaming with fish
+There are 2.4 kilometres of waterfront teaming with fish

 and crab, and along the manicured boulevards apple trees